 “Ah, my gramps has a farm upstate.
 I has to help wid the harvest.”

 He shows me how to cut the stalks which we bring back to the new camp.
-We husk the rice grains into the pot and boiled them over the fire.
+We husk the rice grains into the pot and boil them over the fire.
 At the end we add leftover catfish and cracked fresh (as opposed to fetus) eggs into the mix.
 We have fish chowder for dinner.

 Life at Camp #2 is fun.
 We fish, sow rice, and steal the hens’ eggs.
 Neither ‘Gatorsaurus nor the Everglades Panther revisits us.
 I put off setting up camp #3, feeling totally safe on our hammock island.
 One day we hear the engine of a small airplane approaching.
 We douse the fire and hide in the shelter which is well covered by palm fronds.
 The plane is searching the area near the road.
 We feel perfectly safe.